-The Dryad Digital Repository is an open and curated data publishing platform for researchers to share and publish their data.
-The UC’s California Digital Library and Dryad co-develop this service that is designed to be a simple data publication tool for researchers to meet funder and publisher mandates.
-Each dataset goes through a curation process to check for findability, accessibility, interoperability, and reusability.
+The Dryad Digital Repository is an open and curated data sharing platform for researchers to share and publish their data.
+The UC’s California Digital Library and Dryad co-develop this resource.
+Dryad is free for UCI affiliates.
+Each dataset goes through a curation process during submission to check for FAIR (findability, accessibility, interoperability, and reusability).

 Key features of Dryad include:

 The DMPTool is a free resource that helps researchers create data management plans (DMP) necessary to meet institutional and funding agency requirements.
 It provides customized templates for creating DMPs that guide researchers in addressing data-related requirements.
 This tool also provides links to funding agencies, best practices documentation for creating DMPs, and samples of public DMPs shared by their authors.